DevelopersRising/DevelopersRising/docs/Helping.md

   - Those tasks cover emails, meetings, phone calls, skype calls
 - Project Development
   - Start your own project and be the project manager of it.
-  - Present you project and get feedback
+  - Present your project and get feedback
 - Innovator
   - help with new ideas we can work on
   - create detailed plans on how to accomplish them
 - Everything else
   - You are skilled in some area?
 Simply show us

-## Show us

-We meet 1000 of people, who only talk.
-Show us related projects or your motivation for the desired task.
-Come up with detailed plans on how to accomplish the task.

 ## Don't be afraid to fail

-You can only win to try new things.
+You can only win by trying new things.
 Just start and feel the excitement of accomplishing something great in life.

 ## Example of contributing to the organization